janncker/label-maker/_readme.md

 Python code at the bottom if you want to skip the fine details.

-**This is a fork of the original gist that adds Python 3 support (3.6+).
+**This is a fork of the original gist that adds Python 3 support (3.6+) and have various adjustments.
 If you want information on the protocol details please refer to the original version**

 ## Python code